Playbook 2026 · For Advanced Marketers

 rafal@studio~%

-Eight sections.
 One operating frame across Google Ads, Meta Ads, TikTok Ads and GA4.
-Roughly a 25-minute read.

 1. 01

-Performance Max, Andromeda, Smart+, AI creative tooling — described as mechanism, not announcement.
-What you control.
-What the algorithm now controls.
+Performance Max, Andromeda, Smart+, AI creative tooling — explained as operating systems, not product announcements.
+What remains controllable.
+What the algorithm controls now.
 Where the line moved.

 2. 02